List of New Hampshire historical markers (101–125): . Joel McGregor – Last Surviving Soldier of the Revolution

 "Born in Enfield, Conn. in 1760, Joel McGregor enlisted in 1777 and served five years.
 Taken prisoner by the British, he was confined eight months in the famous OLD SUGAR HOUSE in New York City.
 He settled in Newport in 1789 and was a resident for 72 years, dying October 31, 1861 at the age of 101.
 He is believed to have been New Hampshire's last surviving soldier of the Revolution."

+Note: this marker was erected in 1976.